A Full Plate

 LoCascio, the founder and CEO of LivePerson Inc., a company offering cloud-based communication solutions for businesses to connect with their customers in real-time, invited his friends and colleagues to help him take meals to 40 families in all five New York City boroughs.

-“The number of families in need remains consistently high in New York City, which has only been exacerbated in the past two weeks by the devastation of the hurricane,” LoCascio said.
+“The number of families in need remains consistently high in New York City, which was only exacerbated by the devastation of the hurricane,” LoCascio said.
 “Through FeedingNYC, we hope to connect with these families and bring some encouragement every year by delivering a full Thanksgiving meal to their doorstep.”

-Among the families FeedingNYC will serve this year are people in two shelters for families displaced by the hurricane.
-The organization is also serving prepared meals at a community center in the Bronx for displaced families who can’t prepare Thanksgiving meals at home because of Sandy.
+Among the families FeedingNYC has served are people in two shelters for families displaced by Hurricane Sandy.
+The organization has also serving prepared meals at a community center in the Bronx for displaced families who weren’t able to prepare Thanksgiving meals at home.

 Loyola magazine asked LoCascio to give some insight into his role with FeedingNYC.